Gastein Convention: Aftermath

 Bismarck's negotiation skills had apparently been underestimated by Blome.
 Though Prussia benefitted from the treaty, the minister-president noted that the 'bonding of cracks' did not answer the German question nor did it ease the Austria–Prussia rivalry.
 Moreover the treaty ran counter to the legal basis of the German Confederation, which led to the refusal by the smaller Confederation states and turned out detrimental to the reputation especially of the Austrian side.
 The European powers reacted strongly, the French emperor Napoleon III responded with protest, while the British saw their interests in the North Sea as threatened; the treaty was nevertheless appreciated by Russia in view of her enmity with Austria after the Crimean War.

 The Gastein Convention marked the end of all attempts to seek a peaceful solution of the German question.
 It soon collapsed due to Bismarck's successful efforts to provoke a war with the Austrian Empire as well as to eliminate Austria from the German Confederation.
 The Austrian government had tolerated the rule of Duke Frederick VIII of Schleswig-Holstein, much to the chagrin of Prussia.
 On 1 June 1866 Austria asked the Federal Convention for a resolution on the status of Holstein, which Prussia regarded as a breach of the mutual agreement.
 Under this pretext, Prussian troops entered Holstein nine days later which led to the outbreak of the Austro-Prussian War, also known as the Seven Weeks' War.

-The Peace of Prague in 1866 confirmed Denmark's cession of Schlewig and Holstein, which were both annexed by Prussia, but promised a plebiscite to decide whether north Schleswig wished to return to Danish rule.
-This provision was bilaterally set aside by a resolution of Prussia and Austria in 1878.
+The Peace of Prague in 1866 confirmed Denmark's cession of Schleswig and Holstein, which were both annexed by Prussia, but promised a plebiscite to decide whether north Schleswig wished to return to Danish rule.
+This provision was bilaterally set aside by a resolution of Prussia and Austria-Hungary in 1878.
 Instead the Prussian Province of Schleswig-Holstein was created in 1868.
 Both territories were to be admitted to the Zollverein (German Customs Union), headed by Prussia, of which Austria was not a member.